IR-Quadro/PY32/README.md

 ## Step-by-Step Flashing Tutorial
 **1. Prepare the Binary**

-Ensure your .bin file is ready (e.g., UART_Interrupt.bin) and note its full path.
+Ensure your .bin file is ready (e.g., UART_RX_Interrupt.bin) and note its full path.

 **2. Connect Hardware**